turkia/bit-parallel-mir-algorithms/README.md

 * Lemström, K.: String Matching Techniques for Music Retrieval.
 Department of Computer Science, Series of Publications A, Report A-2000-4.
 Online at http://www.cs.helsinki.fi/u/klemstro/THESIS/

-The implementations were based on an early draft version of the article, that contained algorithms not included in the published version.
+Some implementations were based on an early draft version of the article, that contained algorithms not included in the published version.
 Additionally, the implementations may have minor differences from the published version.

-All algorithms are capable of polyphonic searching.
+All algorithms are capable of polyphonic searching, i.e. source is polyphonic but the pattern to be searched is not.

 * monopoly: translation invariant, octave equivalent filtering.
 * mp: octave equivalent filtering.